readthedocs/blog/sphinx6-upgrade.rst

 .. meta::
    :description lang=en:
       Sphinx 6 is out.
-Here are our thoughts about preparations that we are making, which may affect projects looking to upgrade.
+We share our considerations about upgrading.

 Sphinx 6 is out and has important breaking changes